towaquimbayo/PlaceSpeak/README.md

 #### Client-Side Usage (Frontend) on PORT: 3000

-Change directory to client (`frontend`) and execute `npm start` to run locally in development mode or production mode.
+Change the directory to the client (`frontend`) and execute `npm start` to run locally in development mode or production mode.
 For production, make sure to build the app to the `build` folder by executing `npm run build` as this would correctly bundle React in production mode and optimize the build for the best performance.

 ```sh
 cd frontend